ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/README.md

 # Schemas Sources

-This contains the yaml for the basic building blocks for the API.
+This contains the yaml files for the basic building blocks of the API.

 ## definitions.yaml